-Jesse Norman is the MP for Hereford and South Herefordshire and Minister for Energy and Industrial Strategy.
+Jesse Norman has been the Member of Parliament for Hereford and South Herefordshire since 2010, and is a Paymaster General and Financial Secretary to the Treasury.
 He has been married to Kate since 1992, and they have three children.

 Jesse was educated at Merton College, Oxford University, and has a Masters and PhD from University College London.
 He worked for and later ran an educational project giving away medical and other textbooks in Eastern Europe from 1988-1991.
 In 1991 he went to work at Barclays, mainly on eastern Europe and other emerging markets.
 He left Barclays in 1997 in order to teach and do research in philosophy at UCL, and later at Birkbeck College.

 A lifelong volunteer, Jesse has personally raised more than half a million pounds for charity.
 He has also been a school governor of an inner city comprehensive and has worked for nearly a decade with the Roundhouse arts centre and urban regeneration project, which has helped many thousands of disadvantaged young people.
 He is also a director of the Hay Festival of Literature and the Arts.

 Jesse has been a Conservative since university.
 He worked to help Oliver Letwin MP retain his seat in West Dorset during the 2005 General Election, and stood as a Conservative candidate in the 2006 Council elections.
 He has acted as a policy adviser to George Osborne MP, the Shadow Chancellor, and to the Shadow Work and Pensions team.
 In 2007, he took time out to advise Boris Johnson on his successful campaign to become Mayor of London.